Resources and information on Robert Burns and on Irvine, grouped under the five menus below

 In 2015, the grand-niece's grandson, Alex Gilroy, brought 'home', for safe-keeping in 'Wellwood', this very small, but very lovely and very meaningful, memento of the Templeton family business.
 Helen Templeton's office collected stamp duty, and she may well have used this seal (or possibly a more official one), impressed on hot wax, or using an inkpad, to signify that duty had been collected by her.
 After her death, their son James carried on the bookshop, and her seal was kept by their daughter Janet before being given to her grand-niece.

 Currently we do not know William Templeton's dates.
 We know that he became a town councillor at Michaelmas 1781, supplied books for the English classes at the school, and was also involved in a colliery at the Moor.
 He married Helen Clark at Irvine on 3 June 1782.
 A death on 11 Dec.
 1787 does not show W.T., but "William Templeton's" meaning his child (in those days, a child's name, sometimes even a wife's name, was not recorded).
 His son James was born on 4 Feb.
-1793 (and baptised on the 10th); he continued the bookshop, did not marry, and became deaf and was retired by 1851.
+1793 (and baptised on the 10th); he continued the bookshop, did not marry, and became deaf, was retired by 1851, and died in 1877.
 William's daughter Janet was born on 19 Oct.
 1795 (and baptised on the 25th), and her marriage to Andrew McGavin, a muslin weaver, was proclaimed on 27 Nov.
 1836.

 A William Templeton is listed as a schoolmaster in 1770.
 There were private (?at home) baptisms for children of a W.T. in Apr.
 1786 and Nov.
 1799 (at 2/6 each).
 The death of a W.T. in Dundonald Parish, at Dundonald, with burial there, on 22 Dec.
 1826, is perhaps not this W.T..